 England 1972 - 1993

-In 1972, I left America and emigrated to England where I worked with the philosopher J.G.
-Bennett for three years until his death.
-I had previously studied painting with the eminent artist Paul Chidlaw in his Mt.
-Adams' studio in Cincinnati.
-In England, after my son was born, I returned to college to study painting.
-I worked in the Life Room while searching for a more personal subject matter that would combine my love of colour and art history.
-After receiving my BA and MA, I became a senior lecturer in English art colleges which allowed me to travel each year in Italy to see early Renaissance frescoes and move to a larger house where I replaced the lawn with profusely flowering herbaceous borders.
-My garden soon provided abundant inspiration for paintings.
-Wanting to create a transcendental space evocative of being in nature, I laid canvases flat on the floor of my attic studio and used turpentine-thinned oil pigments.
+In 1972, I emigrated to England from America to study with the philosopher J.G.
+Bennett.
+After he died, I stayed in the UK, married, and had a son.
+In 1978 I returned to college to study art and worked in the Life Room while searching for a more personal subject matter that would combine my love of colour and art history.
+After receiving my BA and MA, I became a senior lecturer in English art colleges and frequently traveled to Tuscany and Umbria in search of early Renaissance frescoes.
+So that my son's late father and I could both have studios at home, we moved to an old, very large house that we renovated.
+I developed a passion for gardening and replaced the lawn with small paths that meandered through profusely flowering herbaceous borders I created.
+The Italian frescoes and my garden provided abundant inspiration for paintings.
+I laid canvases flat on the floor of my attic studio and used turpentine-thinned oil pigments to create a sense of spaciousness.
 Because of the oppressive fumes, I experimented with thin washes of watered-down acrylic pigments, but eventually returned to oil paints for their vibrancy of colour and sensuousness.

-© Photographs and text copyright Dr. Victoria King 2023.
+© Photos and text copyright Dr. Victoria King 2024.

 vkblackstone@gmail.com